Multispectral Indices for Wildfire Management: Feature Extraction

 \section{Feature Extraction}

 Multispectral indices are essential tools in remote sensing for feature extraction, as they enable the identification and analysis of specific surface characteristics.
 These characteristics serve as key data inputs for wildfire prediction algorithms, providing critical information for accurate forecasting.
-Four common characteristics have been identified as useful for such algorithms \cite{sullivan2009wildlanda,sullivan2009wildlandb,sullivan2009wildlandc}: the distribution and composition of vegetation (Subsection~\ref{sub:veg}) and soil (Subsection~\ref{sub:soil}), which typically constitute the primary sources of fuel; the arrangement of water features (Subsection~\ref{sub:water}), which can serve as natural fire barriers; the placement of man-made structures (Subsection~\ref{sub:artificial}), which can affect the fire's spread and must thus be considered when formulating wildfire management plans.
+Four common characteristics have been identified as useful for such algorithms \citep{sullivan2009wildlanda,sullivan2009wildlandb,sullivan2009wildlandc}: the distribution and composition of vegetation (Subsection~\ref{sub:veg}) and soil (Subsection~\ref{sub:soil}), which typically constitute the primary sources of fuel; the arrangement of water features (Subsection~\ref{sub:water}), which can serve as natural fire barriers; the placement of man-made structures (Subsection~\ref{sub:artificial}), which can affect the fire's spread and must thus be considered when formulating wildfire management plans.
 Post-fire measures are also highly relevant.
 In particular, the assessment of burnt areas is instrumental in damage analysis, rehabilitation, and reforestation efforts.
 Consequently, this factor is examined in Subsection~\ref{sub:burnt}.
+Finally, we examine the distinctions, spatial and temporal dynamics of \textit{static} and \textit{spatiotemporal} analysis approaches, as detailed in Subsection~\ref{sub:spatiotemporal-dynamics}.

 Figure~\ref{fig:feature-extraction} depicts an example process flow for extracting wildfire-related insights using multispectral indices.
 These insights help understand fire growth and movement patterns, which in turn can inform strategies for land management, including optimal locations for firebreaks, prescribed burns, fuel reduction programs, and evacuation plans.